How to Build a Strong Sales Process Your Reps Will Follow

 Map out what your sales process looks like and include some visual cues to show:

-• Areas where no one really knows what’s happening or what’s supposed to happen
+• Areas where no one knows what’s happening or what’s supposed to happen

 • Areas where you have an established practice or system but one that does not seem to be very efficient or effective.